core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   COSE would probably run through KDF with a KDF context structure).

-  COSE would give a header parameter name to the Request-Hash (which for the purpose of OSCORE deterministic requests would put back into Request-Hash by extending the option compression function across the two options).
+  COSE would give a header parameter name to the Request-Hash (which for the purpose of OSCORE Deterministic Requests would put back into Request-Hash by extending the option compression function across the two options).

   Conceptually, they should align well, and the implementation changes are likely limited to how the KDF is run.

 * An unprotection failure from a mismatched hash will not be part of the ideally constant-time code paths that otherwise lead to AEAD unprotect failures.
 Is that a problem?

-  After all, it does tell the attacker that they did succeed in producing a valid MAC (it's just not doing it any good, because this key is only used for deterministic requests and thus also needs to pass the Request-Hash check).
+  After all, it does tell the attacker that they did succeed in producing a valid MAC (it's just not doing it any good, because this key is only used for Deterministic Requests and thus also needs to pass the Request-Hash check).

 <!--
 MT: This second bullet point seems something that can already be said in the Security Considerations section.